comrumino/cpp-coursework/notes.md

 * object-based paradigm, organization is based on interactions of objects so that ultimately a solution can be found
 * object-orientatd paradigm, adds inheritcance to polymorphism to object-based paradigm

+### RAII
+* RAII, exception safety for stack resources and locality of aquistion/release logic

 ### Design Considerations
 * a function is where logically separate copmutation starts---best point to think about correct code and catch errors
 * is it easy to know when a boundary condition is violated